Profile live Azure web apps with Application Insights

-This feature of Application Insights is GA for App Services and in preview for Compute.
+This feature of Application Insights is generally available for Azure App Service and is in preview for Azure compute resources.

-Find out how much time is spent in each method in your live web application by using the profiling tool of Azure Application Insights.
-It shows you detailed profiles of live requests that were served by your app, and highlights the 'hot path' that is using the most time.
-It automatically selects examples that have different response times.
-The profiler uses various techniques to minimize overhead.
+Find out how much time is spent in each method in your live web application by using Application Insights Profiler.
+The Application Insights profiling tool shows detailed profiles of live requests that were served by your app, and highlights the hot path that uses the most time.
+The profiler automatically selects examples that have different response times, and then uses various techniques to minimize overhead.

-The profiler currently works for ASP.NET web apps running on Azure App Services, in at least the Basic pricing tier.
+The profiler currently works for ASP.NET web apps running on Azure App Service, in at least the Basic service tier.

 Enable the profiler

 Install Application Insights in your code.
 If it's already installed, make sure you have the latest version.
-(To do this, right-click your project in Solution Explorer, and choose Manage NuGet packages.
-Select Updates and update all packages.)
-Re-deploy your app.
+To check for the latest version, in Solution Explorer, right-click your project, and then select Manage NuGet packages > Updates > Update all packages.
+Then, redeploy your app.

-In https://portal.azure.com, open the Application Insights resource for your web app.
-Open Performance and click Enable Application Insights Profiler....
+In the Azure portal, open the Application Insights resource for your web app.
+Select Performance > Enable Application Insights Profiler.

-Alternatively, you can always click Configure to view status, enable, or disable the Profiler.
+Alternatively, you can select Configure to view status and enable or disable the profiler.

-Web apps that are configured with Application Insights are listed on Configure blade.
-Follow instructions to install the Profiler agent if needed.
-If no web app is configured with Application Insights yet, click Add Linked Apps.
+Web apps that are configured with Application Insights are listed under Configure.
+Follow instructions to install the profiler agent, if needed.
+If no web apps have been configured with Application Insights, select Add Linked Apps.

 Disable the profiler

-To stop or restart the profiler for an individual App Service instance, you'll find it in the App Service resource, in Web Jobs.
-To delete it, look under Extensions.
+To stop or restart the profiler for an individual App Service instance, under Web Jobs, go to the App Service resource.
+To delete the profiler, go to Extensions.

-We recommend that you have the Profiler enabled on all your web apps to discover any performance issues as soon as possible.
+We recommend that you have the profiler enabled on all your web apps to discover any performance issues as early as possible.

 If you use WebDeploy to deploy changes to your web application, ensure that you exclude the App_Data folder from being deleted during deployment.
-Otherwise, the profiler extension's files will be deleted when you next deploy the web application to Azure.
+Otherwise, the profiler extension's files are deleted the next time you deploy the web application to Azure.

-Using profiler with Azure VMs and Compute resources (preview)
+Using profiler with Azure VMs and Azure compute resources (preview)

-When you enable Application Insights for Azure app services at run time, Profiler is automatically available.
-(If you already enabled Application Insights for the resource, you might need to update to the latest version through the Configure wizard.)
+When you enable Application Insights for Azure App Service at runtime, Application Insights Profiler is automatically available.
+If you have already enabled Application Insights for the resource, you might need to update to the latest version by using the Configure wizard.

-The default data retention is 5 days.
-Maximum 10 GB ingested per day.
+The default data retention is five days.
+The maximum data ingested per day is 10 GB.

-There is no charge for the profiler service.
-Your web app must be hosted in at least the Basic tier of App Services.
+There are no charges for using the profiler service.
+To use the profiler service, your web app must be hosted in at least the Basic tier of App Service.

 Overhead and sampling algorithm

-The Profiler randomly runs 2 minutes every hour on each Virtual Machine that hosts the application with Profiler enabled to capture traces.
-When the Profiler is running, it adds between 5-15% CPU overhead to the server.
-The more servers available for hosting the application, the less impact Profiler has on the overall application performance.
-This is because the sampling algorithm results in the profiler running on only run on 5% of servers at any given time, and more servers will be available to serve web requests to offset the servers having overhead from the Profiler.
+The profiler randomly runs two minutes every hour on each virtual machine that hosts the application that has profiler enabled for capturing traces.
+When the profiler is running, it adds between 5% and 15% CPU overhead to the server.
+The more servers that are available for hosting the application, the less impact the profiler has on the overall application performance.
+This is because the sampling algorithm results in the profiler running on only 5% of servers at any time.
+More servers are available to serve web requests to offset the server overhead caused by running the profiler.

-Open the Performance blade and scroll down to the operation list.
+Go to the Performance pane, and then scroll down to the list of operations.

-- Count - The number of these requests in the time range of the blade.
+- COUNT: The number of these requests in the time range of the COUNT pane.

-- Median - The typical time your app takes to respond to a request.
-Half of all responses were faster than this.
+- MEDIAN: The typical time your app takes to respond to a request.
+Half of all responses were faster than this value.

-- 95th percentile 95% of responses were faster than this.
-If this figure is very different from the median, there might be an intermittent problem with your app.
-(Or it might be explained by a design feature such as caching.)
+- 95TH PERCENTILE: 95% of responses were faster than this value.
+If this value is substantially different from the median, there might be an intermittent problem with your app.
+(Or, it might be explained by a design feature, like caching.)

-Click the View button to open the trace explorer.
+Select View to open the trace explorer.
 The explorer shows several samples that the profiler has captured, classified by response time.

-If you are using Preview Performance Blade, go to Take Actions section on the bottom right corner to view profiler traces.
-Click Profiler Traces button.
+If you are using the Preview Performance pane, go to the Take Actions section of the page to view profiler traces.
+Select the Profiler Traces button.

 Select a sample to show a code-level breakdown of time spent executing the request.

-Show hot path opens the biggest leaf node, or at least something close.
-In most cases this node will be adjacent to a performance bottleneck.
+- Show Hot Path: Opens the biggest leaf node, or at least something close.
+In most cases, this node is adjacent to a performance bottleneck.

 - Label: The name of the function or event.
-The tree shows a mix of code and events that occurred (such as SQL and http events).
+The tree shows a mix of code and events that occurred (like SQL and HTTP events).
 The top event represents the overall request duration.

-- Elapsed: The time interval between the start of the operation and the end.
+- Elapsed: The time interval between the start of the operation and the end of the operation.

-- When: Shows when the function/event was running in relation to other functions.
+- When: When the function or event was running in relation to other functions.

 How to read performance data